lhmngwy/KP-Liberation-APR-LH/README.md

 - Updated all vanilla presets, all factions have access to all guns.
 Armour and vehicles are still faction restricted.
 - AI squad members will now redeploy with the player.
 - Added persistent player squads, disconnect and reconnect and you will still have your squad!
+- Blufor vehicles and HC squads will be saved anywhere on the map.

 Integrated from others: